Stuart Eizenstat sees it as “life coming full circle.”

 Eizenstat, 78, is a career diplomat and longtime Washington resident.
 He was U.S. undersecretary of commerce, undersecretary of state, deputy secretary of the treasury and ambassador to the European Union.
 He’s also an expert on Holocaust issues and has helped negotiate numerous Holocaust survivor compensation agreements with many European countries, banks, corporations and insurance companies.
 During the Carter administration, he helped create the President’s Commission on the Holocaust, which established the Holocaust Memorial Museum.

 Eizenstat was one of two recipients of the 2021 Elie Wiesel Award, which honors those who “embody the museum’s vision of a world where people confront hate, prevent genocide and promote human dignity,” according to a press release.
 The award is named after Wiesel, the famous Holocaust survivor and author of “Night.”
-He was also the museum’s founding chairman.
+Wiesel was also the founding chairman of the United States Holocaust Memorial Council.
 Each award is engraved with words from Wiesel’s Nobel Prize acceptance speech, “One person of integrity can make a difference.”

 “To be recognized with something that has Elie’s name attached to it is really one of the high points in my life,” Eizenstat said.
 “I’ve got eight or nine honorary Ph.D.s and probably a 100 awards.
 Of all of these, this is the most meaningful.”

 The award was presented to Eizenstat at the museum’s National Tribute Virtual Event on April 22.

 The other award recipient was the U.S. Department of Justice’s Office of Special Investigations, which was responsible for investigating people in the U.S. suspected of involvement in Nazi war crimes.
 Former OSI director and legendary Nazi hunter Eli Rosenbaum accepted the award on the organization’s behalf.